 2. Nature Photography Captures Changing Ecosystems

 Remember the documentary Chasing Ice?
 Therein, photographer James Balog and his team create a multi-year visual chronicle of the planet’s glaciers.
-They set up cameras across different continents to take photographs of glaciers intermittently over a period of several years.
+They set up cameras across different continents to take photographs of glaciers over a period of several years.
 What are their findings?
-Well…for danger of spoiling the documentary, I’m not going to reveal too much 🙂
+Well…for danger of spoiling the documentary, I’m not going to reveal too much.

 The bottom line of the story is: our planet is changing at a rapid rate.
-The Amazon Rainforest is burning.
-Australian bushfires are raging with over 1 billion species falling victim to the fires.
+After all, the Amazon Rainforest is burning.
+Likewise, Australian bushfires are raging with over 1 billion species falling victim to the fires.
 Our glaciers are melting.
 Entire ecosystems are collapsing.
-This makes nature photography more critical than ever in keeping records of our biodiversity in its present state and illustrating the changes that are taking place in the long-term.
+For this reason, nature photography is more critical than ever.
+Using nature photography, we can keep records of our biodiversity in its present state.
+In effect, we can illustrate the changes that are taking place in the long-term.

 3. Nature Photography Promotes Sustainability & Conservation

-One of the biggest benefits of nature photography is that it can serve as a means to educate others about the beauty and vulnerability of flora and fauna.
+One of the biggest benefits of nature photography is that it can educate others about the beauty and vulnerability of our planet.
 With the onset of social media, it is now easier than ever for local photographers to make a global impact around the world.
-Our voices resonate louder, and our power to make a positive change on both a local, national, and international scale is stronger than ever before.
+Our voices resonate louder.
+Our power to make a positive change on both a local, national, and international scale is stronger.

 Often times, people are not aware that certain species even exist and may be endangered.
-Many issues that involve a certain species are only revealed when taking a peak behind the scenes.
-Topics like wildlife tourism, habitat destruction, poaching, and plastic pollution risks have gained substantial importance as a result of photography.
-By depicting the repercussions and consequences the aforementioned practices, industries can be pressured to become more sustainable, laws and regulations can be introduced, and companies with cruel practices can be boycotted.
+Hence, many issues that involve a certain species are only revealed when taking a peak behind the scenes.
+Many topics have gained importance as a result of photography.
+For example: wildlife tourism, habitat destruction, poaching, and plastic pollution.
+Depicting the repercussions and consequences of these practices can bring about immense change.
+In other words: industries can be pressured to become more sustainable.
+Laws and regulations can be introduced.
+And companies with cruel practices can be boycotted.
 Hence, nature photography can be a powerful tool for promoting sustainability and conservation through education.

 4. Nature Photography Unites Communities to Act

-Photography has always been a very political art form, even when it comes to nature photography.
-This can be evidenced in the work of famous environmentalist, Ansel Adams.
-In his work, Adams employed the beauty of natural landscapes to make a statement about their value for humanity and culture.
-Hence, when creating an image, we are simultaneously making a public statement that can greatly support groups in raising their voices against ill-intentioned actions.
+In essence, photography has always been a very political art form, even when it comes to nature photography.
+A famous environmentalist, who employed this idea in his work is Ansel Adams.
+That is to say, Adams used the beauty of natural landscapes to make a statement about their value for humanity and culture.
+Therefore, when creating an image, we can simultaneously make a public statement.
+In fact, one that can greatly support groups in raising their voices against ill-intentioned actions.

 Most of us are familiar with the term “together we are stronger”.
 This also applies to protecting landscapes and wildlife.
 With economics playing a major role in environmental decisions, nature photography is key to uniting communities to act on behalf of the planet.
-Volunteering, petitioning, protesting, restoring, and innovating as a people are just a few of the actions that can be incited with a powerful photograph.
-An image can move us to care.
+We can incite several actions with a powerful photograph.
+Among them are volunteering, petitioning, protesting, restoring, and innovating as a people.
+Ultimately, an image can move us to care.
 And it can unite us with other people that do so, as well.